GuitooStephan/monthly-sales-report-pipeline/readme.md

 # Monthly evaluation of pharmaceutical products performance pipeline

-This ultimate goal of this project is to develop an ETL pipeline using Airflow that aims at producing monthly performance indicators for various pharmaceutical products.
+The ultimate goal of this project is to develop an ETL pipeline using Airflow that aims at producing monthly performance indicators for various pharmaceutical products.

 ## Data